martinowren/itera-workshop-firebase/__tasks__/part1/README.md

 We now want to setup our database that we will use for the web application.

 1. Navigate to the "Cloud Firestore" selection in the left toolbar of the Firebase console](https://console.firebase.google.com/?authuser=0).
 This is type of database we will create for our solution.
-2. Click the "Create database" button and choose the `start in production mode` secure rules for your cloud firestore.
-Since we already have Anonymous sign-in method we can activate some basic security.
-We will alter the rules somewhat in part 3.
+2. Click the "Create database" button and choose the `Start in test mode` secure rules for your cloud firestore.
+This will allow all operations with a timed rule.
+We will alter the rules in part 3 to make it more secure.
 3. Select any location you want your data will be stored, we reccomend `eur3 (europe-west)`.
 3. You should now see a view with that visualizes your very own database in Cloud firestore.